morganmanning/amazon/Admin/lab_notebook.md

     - The best model (per AIC) for detection was then used for consideration of occupancy covariates

 ### Occupancy covariates
-- Using the best detection model per species, the following covariates were considered for occupancy: the community where the camera trap is associated with, the percent natural area within 25 km, the amount of rainfall at the camera trap location (scaled), the distance to a water source, the temperature at the camera trap location (scaled), and the distance to the nearest community.
+- Using the best detection model per species, the following covariates were considered for occupancy: the community where the camera trap is associated with, the percent natural area within 25 km (https://www.arcgis.com/home/item.html?id=cfcb7609de5f478eb7666240902d4d3d; ESRI Sentinel-2 10m time series; Coordinate system: WGS84; UTM; ESPG:3857; water, trees, and flodded vegetations were considered "natural area"), the amount of rainfall at the camera trap location (scaled; https://disc.gsfc.nasa.gov/datasets/GLDAS_NOAH025_M_2.1/summary), the distance to a water source (derived from https://www.arcgis.com/home/item.html?id=cfcb7609de5f478eb7666240902d4d3d), the temperature at the camera trap location (scaled; https://disc.gsfc.nasa.gov/datasets/GLDAS_NOAH025_M_2.1/summary), and the distance to the nearest community.
     - All combinations of these covariates (including the null) were considered for each species.
     - Models with convergence issues were removed from consideration
     - All best models (within 2 AIC of the best model) were averaged